India

 A stone pathway, lined with massive planters, in the courtyard garden of a hotel in Orchha

-A stone pathway, lined with massive planters, in the courtyard garden of a hotel in Orchha © Marc Venema
+A stone pathway lined with towering planters leads through the serene courtyard garden of a heritage hotel in Orchha. © Marc Venema

 A yellow and white chequered corridor of a heritage hotel in Orchha lined with beautiful Areca Palm planters